hmrc/penalties-appeals-frontend/README.md

 ### Testing

-The service can be tested in the SBT
+The service can be tested in SBT

   `sbt test it:test`

 ### Testing with coverage

-To run testing with coverage and scalastyle in the SBT
+To run testing with coverage and scalastyle in SBT

     sbt clean scalastyle coverage test it:test coverageReport